boazbk/tcs/lec_05_physical_implementation.md

 Hence we can represent such a circuit by a string of length $O(s\log |B| + s \log s)$.
 We can define  $CIRCEVAL_{B,s,n,m}$ to be the function to be the function that takes as input a pair $(C,x)$ where $C$ is string describing an $s$-size  $n$-input $m$-output circuit over $B$, and $x\in \{0,1\}^n$, and returns the evaluation of $C$ over $n$.

-[NAND-all-circ-thm](){.ref} implies that every circuit $C$ of $s$ gates over a $k$-ary basis $B$ can be transformed into a NAND program of $O(s\cdot 2^k)$ lines, and hence we can combine this transformation with last lecture's evaluation procedure for NAND programs to conclude that $CIRCEVAL$ can be evaluated in time $O(2^k s^3 poly(\log s))$, and as we've seen, can even improve the constant $3$ to $2$.
+[NAND-all-circ-thm](){.ref} implies that every circuit $C$ of $s$ gates over a $k$-ary basis $B$ can be transformed into a NAND program of $O(s\cdot 2^k)$ lines, and hence we can combine this transformation with last lecture's evaluation procedure for NAND programs to conclude that $CIRCEVAL$ can be evaluated in time $O(2^k s^3 poly(\log s))$.

 ### Advanced note: evaluating circuits in quasilinear time.

-We can improve the evaluation procedure even further, and evaluate $s$-size constant arity circuits (or NAND programs) in time $O(s polylog(s))$.^[TODO: add details here, use the notion of oblivious routing to embed any graph in a universal graph.]
+We can improve the evaluation procedure, and evaluate $s$-size constant arity circuits (or NAND programs) in time $O(s polylog(s))$.^[TODO: add details here, use the notion of oblivious routing to embed any graph in a universal graph.]

 ## The physical extended Church-Turing thesis

-So, NAND gates can be implemented using very different systems in the physical world.
+We've seen that  NAND gates can be implemented using very different systems in the physical world.
 What about the reverse direction?
 Can NAND programs simulate any physical computer?

 We can take a leap of faith and stipulate that NAND programs do actually encapsulate _every_ computation that we can think of.
 Such a statement (in the realm of infinite functions, which we'll encounter in a couple of lectures) is typically attributed to Alonzo Church and Alan Turing, and in that context is  known as the _Church Turing Thesis_.
+As we will discuss in future lectures, the Church-Turing Thesis is not a mathematical theorem or conjecture.
+Rather, like theories in physics, the Church-Turing Thesis is about mathematically modelling the real world.
-In the context of finite functions, we can make the following informal conjecture:
+In the context of finite functions, we can make the following informal hypothesis or prediction:

 >_If a function $F:\{0,1\}^n \rightarrow \{0,1\}^m$ can be computed in the physical world using $s$ amount of "physical resources" then it can be computed by a NAND program of roughly $s$ lines._

-We call this conjecture the **"Physical Extended Church-Turing Thesis"** or _PECTT_ for short.
+We call this hypothesis the **"Physical Extended Church-Turing Thesis"** or _PECTT_ for short.

 There is no single universally-agreed-upon formalization of "$s$ physical resources",  but